mmirzaee/opening-hours/README.md

 ### Install Manually

-1. clone the project
+1. Clone the project
-2. run composer install
+2. Run composer install
 3. Once the project creation procedure completed, edit db config and run the `./yii migrate` command to create the required tables.